Learn More About Plans of Study

-The preliminary Plan of Study (POS) allows students to map out the entirety of their degree coursework to assist them in conversations with their assigned advisor about meeting all degree requirements prior to graduation.
+The preliminary Plan of Study has students map out the entirety of their degree coursework to assist them in conversations with their assigned advisor about meeting all degree requirements prior to graduation.

-A preliminary POS is filed after a student has reached junior credit standing (54 credits or more) and outlines the student’s plan for the remainder of their coursework until graduation.
-Submitting an approved preliminary plan of study is required.
-A final POS is filed after you have registered for your final semester of coursework.
-The final POS must demonstrate that the student meets all requirements to graduate.
-The final POS is a UConn graduation requirement.
+A preliminary Plan of Study is filed after a student has reached junior credit standing (54 credits or more) and outlines the student’s plan for the remainder of their coursework until graduation.

 It is the student’s responsibility to fill out and file both the preliminary and final POS.
 However, students should do so with the guidance of their Academic Advisor.
 It is ideal to start this process at least one semester ahead of time, that is, in the spring of your sophomore year.

-First, you must apply for graduation via Student Administration here: SA Self Service > Learner Services > Academics > Apply for Graduation Next, submit your final plan of study.
-You can do this by navigating the following path: SA Self Service > Student Center > Academic Requirements (under the drop down menu at the left) > "Submit Final Plan of Study" button All of your requirements must show as satisfied in student admin to have your final plan of study approved.
+Step 2: Submit your final plan of study.
+You can do this by navigating the following path: SA Self Service > Student Center > Academic Requirements (under the drop down menu at the left) > "Submit Final Plan of Study" button (All of your requirements must show as satisfied in student admin to have your final plan of study approved).

 Students with junior standing (54 credits) must submit a preliminary POS.
-The School of Engineering and our accreditation board requires that you submit a preliminary POS in the your junior year.
-Please note this requirement in the undergraduate catalog under the School of Engineering.
+The School of Engineering and our accreditation board requires that you submit a preliminary POS in your junior year.
+This requirement is outlined in the undergraduate catalog under the School of Engineering.

 *If you do not file your POS and this prevents you from registering when your registration appointment time opens (commonly called a pick time), please do not request your hold be lifted immediately.
 Failure to file your POS in a timely manner is not sufficient justification to have your hold lifted on an "emergency" basis.
 The advising staff and your major's department personnel must be allowed sufficient time to review your submission and ultimately approve or disapprove it.